 Dr. Deofil Orteza, an interventional pain anesthesiologist, will partner with you in the care and treatment of your chronic pain management.

 Pain relief is an important part of your health care, and we will work with you to help provide adequate control of your pain.
-In some cases, it’s not possible to totally eliminate pain, so the goal is to ease the pain so it’s reduced to an acceptable level.
+In some cases, it’s not possible to totally eliminate pain, so the goal is to ease the pain, so it is reduced to an acceptable level.

 It’s important to remember that pain is more easily prevented than eliminated.
 We need you to work with us.
 Let us know if you have found any particular methods of pain relief effective or ineffective, whether any activities increase your pain or if you have any concerns regarding pain and pain control.
 Effective communication with our staff is important in providing you with adequate pain control.
 We need to know how severe the pain is, where it is, a description of the pain, how long you have had it, how it has changed and what may aggravate or ease the pain.